New York Mets: 1960s: Founding and first World Series

 After the 1957 season, the Brooklyn Dodgers and New York Giants relocated from New York to California to become the Los Angeles Dodgers and San Francisco Giants, leaving the largest city in the United States with no National League franchise and only one major league team, the New York Yankees of the American League (AL).
-With the threat of a New York team joining the new Continental League, the National League expanded by adding the New York Mets following a proposal from William Shea.
+With the threat of a New York team joining the new Continental League, the National League expanded by adding the New York Mets, following a proposal from William Shea.
+On March 6, 1961, National League President Warren Giles formally sent the New York Mets a certificate of membership.
 In a symbolic reference to New York's earlier National League teams, the new team took as its primary colors the blue of the Dodgers and the orange of the Giants, both of which are colors also featured on the flag of New York City.
-The nickname "Mets" was adopted: being a natural shorthand to the club's corporate name, the "New York Metropolitan Baseball Club, Inc.", which hearkened back to the "Metropolitans" (a New York team in the American Association from 1880 to 1887), and its brevity was advantageous for newspaper headlines.
+The nickname "Mets" was adopted as a natural shorthand to the club's corporate name, the "New York Metropolitan Baseball Club, Inc.", which hearkened back to the "Metropolitans" (a New York team in the American Association from 1880 to 1887), and its brevity was advantageous for newspaper headlines.

 Shea Stadium was the Mets' home field from 1964 to 2008.

 Tom Seaver, three-time Cy Young Award winner, led the Mets to victory in the 1969 World Series.
 He was inducted into the Hall of Fame in 1992.

 The 1962 Mets posted a 40–120 record, the second most losses by a post-1900 MLB team behind the 2024 Chicago White Sox.
-During the 1963 season the team featured a pitcher, Carlton Willey, who was having a great year, pitching four shut-outs, when he incurred an injury and finished with a 9–14 win–loss record.
-The '63 squad also had Duke Snider, who hit his 2,000th hit and later his 400th home run and earned a berth to the 1963 All-Star Game.
+During the 1963 season the team featured a pitcher, Carlton Willey, who had pitched four shutouts to start the year when he incurred an injury.
+He finished with a 9–14 win–loss record.
+The '63 squad also featured Duke Snider, who achieved his 2,000th hit and later his 400th home run, and earned a berth to the 1963 All-Star Game.
 In 1964, the Mets hired Yogi Berra as a coach under Casey Stengel's coaching staff.

 In 1966, the Mets famously bypassed future Hall of Famer Reggie Jackson in the amateur draft, instead selecting Steve Chilcott, who never played in the majors.
 But the following year, they acquired future Hall of Famer Tom Seaver in a lottery.
 Seaver helped the 1969 "Miracle Mets" win the new National League East division title, then defeat the Atlanta Braves to win the National League pennant and the heavily favored Baltimore Orioles to win the 1969 World Series.